mhackersu/mhackersu/README.md

 ### About me
 - 🥞 [SubStack](https://bananaforscale.substack.com/) contribuitor, writing about Cloud Agnosticism, dApps, & Decentralized SQL
 - 🧮 Creating CS resources for foster youth at [Foster CS](https://fostercs.github.io/)
-- 🌱 Learning all about decentralized ledgers and dapps.
-- 🌍 Programming for good, investing in a bright future.

 ### Work Experience
 - #opentowork